 One of the most significant tax breaks for American digital nomads is the Foreign Earned Income Exclusion (FEIE).
 This allows U.S. citizens or resident aliens living abroad to exclude certain types of income from U.S. income tax, including self-employment income, capital gains, or dividend income.

 However, qualifying for the FEIE isn’t as simple as living outside the U.S. and having a foreign mailing address.
 You need to pass either the Physical Presence Test or the Bona Fide Residence Test, which take into account your country of residence.
+You can claim the FEIE on form 2555.

 The Physical Presence Test